Index-backed Pariti is an app to help you get out of debt

 “We connect to your existing banks and credit cards to analyse your financial standing and calculate whether you can save on your debts,” says Ford.
 “Our clever algorithms forecast upcoming income and bills to calculate what’s left to spend, save and pay off debt”.

-Key to this — and where the app’s ‘get yourself out of debt quicker’ mission really comes into focus — is that, where suitable, Pariti lets you apply for a consolidation loan right within the app.
+Key to this — and where the startup’s ‘get yourself out of debt quicker’ mission really comes into focus — is that, where suitable, Pariti lets you apply for a consolidation loan right within the app.
 “We’ve partnered with Zopa to offer low cost consolidation loans for users who can benefit,” explains Ford.
 “Users can borrow up to £25,000 at rates as low as 3.5% APR, and can apply in less than three minutes all through the Pariti app”.

 It should be said, however, that Pariti isn’t just a way of creating a pipeline of prospective people for its partner lenders to lend to, but is founded on the premise that a lot of consumer debt is opaque and too many people aren’t aware of the true cost of the money they’ve — sometimes inadvertently — borrowed.